 Module 10.
 The Relationship between Intolerances/Allergies and the Microbiota

-- Know how a negative modulation in the microbiota can favor the appearance of food intolerances and allergies - Deepen in the changes in the microbiota in patients with food exclusion diets such as gluten
+- Know how a negative modulation in the microbiota can favor the appearance of food intolerances and allergies - Delve into Microbiota changes in patients with food exclusion diets such as gluten

 Module 11.
 Nutrition in Overweight, Obesity and their Comorbidities